Uproar over Thanksgiving candies as Chinese university says it does not promote 'Western holidays with religious connotations' - KESQ

 On Thursday, according to screenshots shared online, an employee at the Harbin Institute of Technology in northeastern China wrote on the popular WeChat platform: “Today is Thanksgiving in the West and I’d like use occasion to thank students of Dorm No. 17 for supporting my work.”

-This offer was met with a barrage of insults from one student, who accused her of being “inappropriate” by propagating “these kind of Western holidays.”
+This offer was met with a barrage of insults from one student, who accused her of being “inappropriate” by propagating “these kinds of Western holidays.”

 “As a representative of the (school) administration, have you not considered the implications of publicly celebrating Western holidays?” the student wrote.
 “Please stop this activity immediately.
 Otherwise I will report this to the relevant school department.”